Academany/fabzero/README.md

 # The Pre Academy Program

-The Pre Academy is a short crash course under designed to fill knowledge gaps and aimed to prepare students and labs to succeed and improve their experience during [Fab Academy](http://fabacademy.org).
+The Pre Academy is a short crash course designed to fill knowledge gaps and aimed to prepare students and labs to succeed and improve their experience during [Fab Academy](http://fabacademy.org).
 It's **everything you should know before starting Fab Academy**.
 Topics covered include repository management, project documentation, lab preparation, fundamental electronics and programming, design thinking, machine operation, and health and safety.

 This repository hosts the current iteration of Pre Academy, which incorporates improved documentation and lessons learned during the follow-up of the pre academy students participating in Fab Academy.
 Some changes include:
 * Adding more design thinking and design principles